brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 # Why

 Sometimes the passwords we store to authenticate people are inadvertently disclosed.
-When stored in plain text or without cryptographically sound techniques, this undermines the entire system of authentication.
+When stored without cryptographically sound techniques, this represents a failure of the authentication system.

+This is bad news for users, the authenticator, and it undermines trust in our systems for storing and accessing online data.

-When using cryptography it is possible that even if the values stored are disclosed that the secrets they reflect remains opaque.
+When using cryptography it is possible that even if the values stored are disclosed that the secrets they reflect remain opaque.

 # How

 Using the cypher [Password-Based Key Derivation Function 2](http://en.wikipedia.org/wiki/PBKDF2) or (even better) [scrypt](http://en.wikipedia.org/wiki/Scrypt) one can make it expensive to obtain secrets from stored values.
 These cyphers are known as [key derivation functions (KDF)](http://en.wikipedia.org/wiki/Key_derivation_function) and below is an example of using a KDF in Python on Google App Engine.
+A KDF is given a token (e.g. a password) and returns what is called a *derived key*, which is the value that one stores.

-With PBKDF2 it is computationally expensive to verify that a token is equal to a secret.
-That expense can be varied by changing the number of 'iterations' of the algorithm that are employed.
-With scrypt the number of iterations increases not only the computational intensity but the amount of memory necessary.
+With PBKDF2 it is computationally expensive to verify that a token is equal to a derived key.
+That expense is proportional to the number of *iterations* of the algorithm that they employe.
+With scrypt the number of iterations increases not only the computational intensity but the amount of memory needed.

 ## Vectors